BleekerLab/natural-insecticides-thrips-whiteflies/README.md

 # List of figures
 ## Figure list

-- Figure 1: whitefly & thrips no-choice assay on the 19 selected accessions
+Figures
-- Figure 2: scatterplot of the 19 genotypes ordered by increasing toxicity towards pests
+•	Figure 1: Insect survival phenotypes on the collection of accessions
-- Figure 3: trichome diversity in the selected 19 tomato genotypes
+•	Figure 2: Glandular trichome phenotypes
-- Figure 4: relationship between metabolic profiles and pest toxicity
+•	Figure 3: Heatmaps of GC-MS and UHPLC-MS detected metabolites
-- Figure 5: Random Forest candidate metabolites
+•	Figure 4: Significant metabolites in toxic-labelled accessions

 ## Tables
-- Table 1: Toxic - Non toxic qualifications of the genotypes
+•	Table 1: Classification of the accessions
-- Table 2: Random Forest acylsuagrs related to whitefly phenotype
+•	Table 2: List of acylsugars significantly contributing to the RF model
-- Table 3: Random Forest acylsugar candidates in the 19 genotypes related to pest toxicity
+•	Table 3: List of volatiles significantly contributing to the RF model

 ## Supplemental tables
 - Table S1: Generalised Linear Model fitted on the whitefly survival data.